brentgroves/status/2024/week10.md

 - Create a bash script and the Azure CLI to create all Azure resources.
 - Conduct meetings as-needed with Brent H. Amir, Jarod, and Kevin.

+## To do

+- Go web app in aks and teams
+- azgraph api using certificate
+- rsdw on reports5 in k8s
+- add Azure app registration code to az CLI bash script
+- Install OpenStack/K8s cluster on 3 R620s

 ## Repsys Notes

 - Divide our Azure SQL Managed Instance into two databases: Azure SQL Db for the Data Warehouse and an On-Prem MSSQL ETL database.